-Cause & Factors
+Causes & Factors

 Contrary to popular belief, poverty is not the main cause of commercial sexual exploitation of children.
 Although many exploited children are seeking financial security and trying to survive on their own, there are several other key factors that also contribute to the prevalence of child sex exploitation.

-Who are the Child Sex Tourists
+Who are the offenders

 Pedophiles are defined as individuals who have a clinical disorder characterized by an exclusive sexual inclination for pre-pubescent children (girls or boys), usually 12 years old and younger.

-On the other hand, “situational child sex tourists” abuse children as a means of experimentation.
+On the other hand, “situational offenders” abuse children as a means of experimentation.
 They do this because they feel protected by the sense of anonymity and impunity that comes with being a tourist.
 Unlike pedophiles, these tourists DO NOT exclusively prefer children — instead, they interact indiscriminately with a variety of sex partners, including those under 18 years of age if the opportunity presents itself.
 Because organized criminals have created a thriving underaged sex market, situational child sex tourists find many opportunities to engage in illicit acts with minors.